- The diaphragm covers the cervix and should always be used with spermicidal cream/gel.

 If women use the diaphragm every time they have sexual intercourse and follow instructions every time, it is 94% effective.
 This means that if 100 women use the diaphragm all the time and always use it correctly, 6 women will become pregnant in a year.

-It’s obvious that the diaphragm is most effective against pregnancy when it is used correctly and every time you have sexual intercourse.
+The diaphragm is most effective against pregnancy when it is used correctly and every time you have sexual intercourse.
 The typical woman may not use the diaphragm every time she has sexual intercourse and/or may not always use it correctly.
-If women use the diaphragm, but not perfectly, it is 88% effective.
+If women use the diaphragm, but not perfectly, it is 88% effective or much less.
 This means that if 100 women use the diaphragm, at least 12 women will become pregnant in a year.

-No. It is important to use condoms for STI and HIV protection.
+No. It is important to use condoms in addition to the diaphragm every time you have sex to prevent for STI’s and HIV.

 What about douching after intercourse?

-Douching is not recommended after intercourse.
+Douching is not recommended in general, and it is especially dangerous after intercourse.
 There are no benefits and it’s not safe because it can cause an increased risk in pelvic inflammatory disease, bacterial vaginosis (an infection of the vagina), and ectopic pregnancy (implantation of the fertilized egg outside of the uterus).
-Your body makes everything it needs to keep it clean.
+Your body makes natural fluids that keep your vagina clean.
 All you should be using to clean the outside of your vagina is water and soap.
 However, if you decide to douche in spite of this warning, you should wait at least 6 hours after intercourse so that the spermicide doesn’t get washed away.

 Do I ever need to get a new diaphragm?

 Yes.
-The diaphragm should be replaced at least every 2 years or sooner if you notice any damage such as a tear or if it has discolored.
-Also, if you have gained or lost more than 10 pounds, have had a baby, or if the diaphragm does not fit well, you will likely need to get fitted for a new one by your health care provider.
-Talk to your health care provider if you have any concerns.
+The diaphragm should be replaced at least every 2 years or sooner if you notice any damage such as a tear, weak spots in the silicone or if it has discolored.
+Also, if you have gained or lost more than 10 pounds, had a baby, or if the diaphragm does not fit well, you should talk to your health care provider.

 Are there any problems with the use of the diaphragm?

 Using a diaphragm can get messy.
-Also, some women may be allergic to the material of the diaphragm or to the spermicide that you use with the diaphragm.
+Also, some women may be allergic to the material of the diaphragm or to the spermicide that is used with the diaphragm.
 Also, women may be more likely to get a urinary tract infection.
 Frequent use of spermicide may cause irritation of the vagina wall and increase the risk of acquiring HIV.

 What if I have problems with the diaphragm?